 Contact Chelsea at firstname.lastname@example.org to schedule an online appointment.
 Chelsea is offering online support to CLD students and faculty working with CLD students Monday-Friday, 9:00-5:00, Blocks 7-8.

 Chelsea Walter has experience with culturally and linguistically diverse students globally.
 She has taught English virtually to students and English teachers in China, has taught English language classes at Masaryk University in Brno, Czech Republic, and has most recently taught language and rhetoric to culturally and linguistically diverse students domestically.
 She has also taught linguistics and language pedagogy to preservice L2 educators.
 Her interests include linguistics, working with and learning about CLD students, and researching ESL pedagogy and teacher education.
-She is an Executive Board Member for COTESOL.
+She is a Board Member for COTESOL.

 Ask Chelsea About...

 - Speaking, listening, reading, or writing for culturally and linguistically diverse students